Fperdreau/EasyExp/core/apparatus/eyetracker/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-### Dependencies
+## Dependencies

+* PyLink (for SR Research Eyelink eye-tracking system)

-* Qeyelink: Copyright &copy; 2012-2015 Wilbert van Ham, licenced under the [GNU GPL 3.0 ](http://www.gnu.org/licenses/).
+* Qeyelink: Copyright &copy; 2012-2015 Wilbert van Ham, licenced under the [GNU GPL 3.0](http://www.gnu.org/licenses/).

-# Issues:
-- the method draw_image_line() (in display_psychopy.py) used to display of eye image sometimes (not always) throws the following error:
->
-`
-File "display\display_psychopy.py", line 366, in draw_image_line
-    self.imagebuffer.tostring(), self.size, 'RGBX')
-ValueError: String length does not equal format and resolution size `
+## How to use

+See example in example_pygame.py

+## Issues

+* There is some latency when listening to key presses, and sometimes pressing the key multiple times in a row to trigger to wanted action (e.g. start calibration by pressing C)

-# To do
+## To do

-- Write commands on the Calibration startup screen
+* Complete implementation for pyQt.